 (b) A record of all votes taken by yeas and nays as required by the Constitution of West Virginia, the rules of the respective houses and these rules; and a brief statement of the contents of each petition, memorial or paper presented to each house.

 (c) A true and accurate account of the proceedings of each house.
-(HCR 2, 1st Ex.
+(HCR2, 1st Ex.
 Sess., 1968; SCR12, Reg.
-Sess., 2015)
+Sess., 2015; SCR1, Reg.
+Sess., 2023)

-Effect of 2011 amendment.
+Effect of 2015 amendment.
 Added the words “of West Virginia” in paragraph (b).

-At the top of the first page of each bill, preceding the title and number thereof, there shall be printed the name of the person by whom, or the committee by which, it was introduced and the date of introduction; and at the top of each page, except the first, shall be printed the number of the bill.
+On each bill, there shall be printed the name of the person by whom, or the committee by which, it was introduced and the date of introduction; and at the top of each page shall be printed the number of the bill.
+(SCR1, Reg., Sess., 2023)

 The area on the second floor between the legislative Chambers and surrounding the rotunda on the second floor shall be under the jurisdiction of the Joint Committee on Rules.
 It shall be the duty of this committee to maintain and preserve the aesthetic features of this area of the Capitol.
 No display or exhibition of any material or objects in this area shall be permitted without approval of the committee.

 Attaching pictures, posters, cards or placards on the walls in any manner whatsoever in the halls, stairways and corridors in the areas used by the respective houses and in the area between the legislative Chambers surrounding and to the east and west of the rotunda is prohibited.
-(SCR 1, Reg.
-Sess., 1973; SCR 17, Reg.
+(SCR1, Reg.
+Sess., 1973; SCR17, Reg.
 Sess., 2011)

 Effect of 1973 amendment.
 The rule was rewritten.
 The provisions giving the Joint Committee on Rules jurisdiction over certain areas adjoining the legislative chambers and the prohibition against attaching pictures, posters, cards or placards on the walls are new.